js1019/NormalModes/README.md

 to visualize your results.

 ## Reference
-The repository provides codes to compute planetary normal modes for [our SuperComputing (SC'18) paper](https://dl.acm.org/citation.cfm?id=3291751), see below.
+The repository and pEVSL contain codes to compute planetary normal modes for [our SuperComputing (SC'18) paper](https://dl.acm.org/citation.cfm?id=3291751), see below.
 ~~~
 @inproceedings{shi2018computing,
   title={Computing planetary interior normal modes with a highly parallel polynomial filtering eigensolver},